 Computer science jobs

 As we explained earlier, computer science is an umbrella term covering several disciplines.
-Similarly, various roles in software development and software engineering fall under the term "Computer Programmer."
-Let's take a look at some of the most popular careers in the field and the steps required to pursue them, but here’s an overview:
+Similarly, various roles in software development and software engineering fall under the term “Computer Programmer.”
+Our free course Choosing a Career in Tech goes over some of the most popular careers in the field and the steps required to pursue them, but here’s an overview:

 A Front End Engineer develops the user interface elements of a website or application.
 They’re the ones that make something visually appealing, functional, fast, and user-friendly.
 They work closely with other engineers and designers to solve problems and improve the end product.

 Back-End Engineers build the behind-the-scenes components of a website or application.
 They spend time maintaining and improving servers, implementing security measures, and writing server scripts and application programming interfaces (APIs).
 Server scripts are instructions that tell a server how to respond to requests.
 APIs are software that help two applications communicate with each other.

 A Full-Stack Engineer works on the front end, the back end, and everything in between.
 They help connect all the applications and programs and ensure they can talk to each other so the website or application can work effectively.
 They take a big picture view of projects and spend a lot of their time solving problems.

 As websites and apps have grown in popularity, so has the amount of data that businesses and other organizations have.
 That data can provide valuable insights if you know how to analyze it.

 Data Scientists make sense of data, create algorithms and models to find patterns and trends, deploy data tools, make predictions, and communicate their findings to colleagues.